-Culinary Institute of America is among the most prestigious culinary college not just within the US but also across the globe.
+Culinary Institute of America is among the most prestigious culinary college recognized globally.
 The prominence of this school is attributed to their exemplary curriculum and extensive training that they give to their students.
 Individuals who came from this school step out into the real world with pride because of the knowledge that they have obtained.
-Whether they practice professionally or showcase their skills to friends and family, there is no doubt that graduates from this college are bound to impress everyone.
+Whether they practice professionally or showcase their skills to friends and family.
+There is no doubt that graduates from this college are bound to impress everyone.

 History of the Culinary Institute of America

 It was in 1946 when the Culinary Institute of America was initially established.
 It was Katharine Angell and Frances Roth who started out everything.
-The first location was in New Haven, Connecticut and back then, it was still called as the New Haven Restaurant Institute.
+The first location was in New Haven, Connecticut.
+It was called as the New Haven Restaurant Institute during that time.

 The main purpose of Roth and Angell was to create a training school for individuals who served during the World War II.
-This school also had humble beginnings because initially, there were only 50 enrollees.
-Amazingly, it only took four years before the school soars as one of the most popular culinary institute.
-In 1950, the population of graduates from this school escalated to 600 veterans who came from 38 different states.
-In 1951, it was officially changed to reinforce their mission to serve people, regardless of where they are from.
+This school also had humble beginnings because there were only 50 enrollees initially.
+It only took four years before the school soared as one of the most popular culinary institute.

-When the clamor for the services of the school continues to rise, moving to another venue was seriously considered.
-In 1970, the St. Andrew-on-Hudson Jesuit novitiate was hand picked to be the new campus.
-The new campus in Hyde Park, New York was officially opened in 1972.
+Moving to another venue was seriously considered when the clamor for the services of the school continues to rise.
+The St. Andrew-on-Hudson Jesuit novitiate was hand picked to be the new campus in 1970.
+The new campus in Hyde Park in New York was officially opened in 1972.

 Degrees Offered at the Culinary Institute of America

 The national and international fame of the Culinary Institute of America led to the founding of other campus branches.
-Currently, there are three other CIA campuses aside from the main campus in Dutchess County, New York.
-Other branches are in San Antonio in Texas, St. Helena, CA, and an international branch in Singapore.
+There are three other CIA campuses aside from the main campus in Dutchess County; these are in San Antonio in Texas, St. Helena, CA, and an international branch in Singapore.

 Culinary Institute of America is not a profit-oriented institution for culinary arts.
 This means that the college does not have owners and shareholders to think about so they remain unhindered when it comes to focusing on educational excellence.

 Culinary Institute of America also extends their hands to other people who would like to experience the kind of knowledge that they could get from CIA.
-Even without enrolling for in-house courses, interested individuals can access their E-learning programs and get a hold of the training materials from CIA.
+Interested individuals can access their E-learning programs and get a hold of the training materials from CIA even without enrolling for in-house courses.